adarwoo/modbus_relay/README.md

 # Modbus Relay #

-This project is a fully working MobBUS RTU Relay.
+This project is a fully working MODBUS RTU Relay.
 The project comes with schematic and PCB, as well as the firmware.

 The core of the relay is an AVR Tiny824.